 Commemorative Significance

-Furthermore, in some cases, family crests were established based on commemorative significance besides the patterns on vehicles and clothing.
-For example, the Sugawara family, or the Takatsuji, Karahashi, Kiyooka, and Kuwabara families of the Suga clan, all use the plum pattern crest based on the commemorative significance.
+Furthermore, in some cases, family crests were established based on commemorative significance and the patterns on vehicles and clothing.
+For example, the Sugawara family, or the Takatsuji, Karahashi, Kiyooka, and Kuwabara families of the Suga clan, use the plum pattern crest based on the commemorative significance.
 Michizane, the ancestor of the Sugawara clan, loved the ume plum tree in his lifetime.

 Why were these family crests established and passed down from generation to generation?